I don't like olives on their own but I can't get enough of this super delicious olive and pepper dip- my version of

 Nutritional yeast flakes are an incredibly good source of different B-vitamins (which are vital for our body's energy production) and fibre.
 It is also a complete protein, it contains all nine essential amino acids.
 Nutritional yeast has a cheesy taste and can be found in health food shops and well-stocked supermarkets.

 Parsley is a rich source of vitamins A, C and K, and also contains the minerals calcium, magnesium, potassium and iron.

-All the different types of fat in this olive and pepper dip are of the healthy and essential variety - the kind of fats your body need.
-But it's still a good idea not to eat too much of these healthy fats if you are watching you weight.
+All the different types of fat in this olive and pepper dip are of the healthy and essential variety - the kind of fats your body need (see Essential Fats).

 For the dip: